 Bozeman started off as a frontier town that served as hub for gold prospectors looking to strike it rich in the Bannack area and Alder Gulch.
 The town is named after John M. Bozeman who established the Bozeman Trail, and helped establish farms and ranches in the Gallatin Valley.
 Click Here for a great history recap from town founders and indigenous people of Bozeman, courtesy of Gallatin County Pioneer Museum and AM 1450 KMMS.
 While it’s been dubbed “Boz Angeles” by many Montanans, once you’re able to experience Bozeman, you will find that it definitely has a lot of small town culture surrounding each of its businesses and activities.
 This coupled with cultural amenities you may not find in smaller Western towns.

-The beauty surrounding Bozeman is unsurpassed in many ways.
-At least from my perspective, I can see why this description is very true: “Bozeman is called “the most livable place” for good reason.
-Enjoy world-renowned fly fishing, dramatic mountains for hiking, mountain biking, rock climbing, skiing, hunting, and backcountry exploring, Yellowstone National Park, and impressive wildlife.
-When you are ready for a more city experience, dive into Bozeman’s thriving arts and culture communities, ranging from main street festivals, farmers markets, cultural centers and museums to symphonies, theaters, and art galleries”(visitmt.com).
+The beauty surrounding Bozeman is unsurpassed for those seeking outdoor living.
+Additionally, from my perspective, I can see why this description is very true: “Bozeman is called “the most livable place” for good reason.
+Here you can enjoy world-renowned fly fishing, dramatic mountains for hiking, mountain biking, rock climbing, skiing, hunting, backcountry exploring, Yellowstone National Park, and impressive wildlife.

 Inns and Institutions